charltoons/hipchatter/README.md

 - `<endpoint>` is the hipchatter function you are using.
 - `params` are the parameter required by the function
-- `err` will be true if there's an error, null if there's not
+- `err` error object if there is an error, null otherwise
 - `response` the direct response from the HipChat API (JSON)

 Documentation